 Let’s talk about President Obama’s National Monument proclamations!
 I read Kate Shepard’s article “One Big Piece of Obama’s Legacy: A Park System that Looks Like All of Us,” on Huffington Post this morning, and I just had to add a bit more about the sites’ historical significance to her discussion.[i]
 To begin; Since 1906 … Continue reading Obama and The Antiquities Act

 This past weekend my husband and I went to St. Augustine to take in the sites, and ride our bikes someplace new.
 I polled my FB friends for a the best museum in St. Augustine and the Lighthouse came up a few times.
 I was suspicious about the amount of engagement or amusement I would … Continue reading A Light in The Storm: The St. Augustine Lighthouse and The Innovative House Museum

 After about a year of people asking me if my research was “Dark Tourism,” or asserting that it was (“OH, Like Dark Tourism?!”)
 I decided to read all the articles about “Dark Tourism” I could get my hands on.
 Having done that, I conclude that what I do is not “Dark Tourism,” and that I … Continue reading Dark Tourism: No thanks.

 This past week I had the pleasure of exploring Seattle while attending the Society for Historical Archaeology (SHA) conference.
 I was staying with friend who studies museology at U. Washington, obviously the two of us visited the city’s wonderful museums.
-The thing that struck me and has stuck with me since I left was the … Continue reading Interactive History at the Museum of History and Industries’ (MOHAI, “Moe-high”) employment of hands-on science museum type exhibits (in a history museum!
-Unheard of!)
+The thing that struck me and has stuck with me since I left was the … Continue reading Interactive History at the Museum of History and Industry (Seattle,WA)